tony-KIRA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-Display the content of the /etc/passwd file.
+display the contents of two files